-Once you have evacuated your flat and ensured that the door is properly shut behind you, you will find yourself in a protected access corridor.
-There are two doors from the corridor leading to the ventilated lift lobby and the staircase.
-Find the door to the lift lobby and go through it to reach the protected staircase.
+Once you have evacuated your flat and ensured that the door is properly shut behind you, you will find yourself in a protected access lobby.
+There is only one direction of escape from the lobby - the staircase.
+Find the door to the staircase lobby and go through it to reach the protected staircase.

-The floor layout for the first to the tenth floor is below.
+The floor layout for the first to twelfth floors is below.
 Each floor is the same.
 The red arrows indicate the route to take to get out in an emergency.